Cultural impact of Madonna: Global

 In 1989, Billboard wrote that Bananarama, Madonna and Michael Jackson were among the first Western musicians to have a release behind the Bamboo curtain.
-News agencies like United Press International also wrote in 1988 how both these artists were among the first popular Western musicians approved by China's government radio.
+News agencies like United Press International also wrote in 1988 how both these artists, Madonna and Michael Jackson, were among the first popular Western musicians approved by China's government radio.
 Historian Mózes Csoma documented references to Madonna in North Korea, particularly in the context of their World Festival of Youth and Students in 1989, which turned out to be the country's biggest ever international event.
 Around 2002, Evita also became the first American film screened in the country.

 In 1989, Micromanía referred to the "symbol Madonna" as the "most palpable proof that Western society advances and changes".
 A decade later, a political science article claimed that "the most public symbols of globalization consist of Coca-Cola, Madonna and the news on CNN".
 In Israel (2003), historian Efraim Karsh cites an Israeli journalist who commented: "Madonna and Big Macs: the most peripheral of examples of 'normalness' which means, amongst other things, the end of the terrible fear of everything that is foreign and strange".

 American culture

 Authors of American Icons (2006), said that she was long considered an icon of American identity.
 A marketing professor also described how she was often described as a metaphor for American society.
 According to historian Glen Jeansonne in A Time of Paradox: America Since 1890, she epitomized one of the cultural faces of the 1980s, along with U.S. president Ronald Reagan.
 Political historian and commentator, Gil Troy similarly compared how both Michael Jackson and Madonna shaped the cultural sensibility in the 1980s during the Reagan era.
 Biographer Gilbert B. Rodman compared her impact in the 20th-century American culture to that of Elvis Presley, and media scholars Charlotte Brunsdon and Lynn Spigel to Oprah Winfrey.
 Her primary contribution to U.S. culture has been musical, according to American critic Gina Arnold in 1996.
-She was referred to as the "high priestess of American pop culture" in the 2010s and 2020s by theater historian Catherine Schuler and Swedish media.
-Sveriges Television, British music critic for The Guardian, Kitty Empire referred to her "Michigan's biggest export since the automobile".
+She was referred to as the "high priestess of American pop culture" in the 2010s and 2020s by theater historian Catherine Schuler and Swedish media Sveriges Television.
+British music critic for The Guardian Kitty Empire referred to her "Michigan's biggest export since the automobile".
 At the end of the 20th century, Madonna appeared in the top ten of Detroit Free Press Michigan's 100 Greatest Artists and Entertainers.